Skim by Section

 Ingredients

-- 2 17.5 oz tubes Pillsbury Grands cinnamon rolls (regular 12.4oz cinnamon rolls are ok too)
+- 2 17.5 oz Pillsbury Grands cinnamon roll dough (regular 12.4oz cinnamon rolls work too)

 - ¼ cup butter melted